ucsd-cse29/wi26/src/week8/lab8.md

 Sept25 2025 @10:16? -|I'm thankful to the computer engineering wizards that provided the magic sand to do this
 ```

+The script Brendan made to automatically zip and re-install python addons for the 3D software Blender. [blender_addon_updater.sh](./blender_addon_updater.sh)

 Work Check-off
 --------------